updated for 2021-2022 season :

 - Wherever possible, training sessions will be held outdoors.
 We will follow directions of local indoor training facility if used.

-- SafeSport Guidelines will be followed for all training sessions, whether in-person or physically distanced.
+- SafeSport Guidelines will be followed for all training sessions.

-- Coaches will wear face coverings when they are closer than 3m to participants.
+- Coaches will wear face coverings if administering first aid.

 - Athlete arrival and departure times may be staggered to limit mingling if exceeding current public health directives.